BigPolarBear1/factorization/README.md

 To run: python3 run_qs.py -keysize 40 -base 10_000 -debug 0 -lin_size 1_00 -quad_size 1</br></br>

 Only one thing left to do.
 In psieve_process_interval() "a" is square.
 And then we can simply calculate a root in a finite field for some prime such that "a" is a quadratic residue for that prime.
 However, if we can make these calculations for some prime that divides "a" .. then the discriminant a\*x^2+4\*N\*k then "a" becomes a 0 solution and we might be able to reveal the factor of N even when "a" is not square.
 That would reduce factorization to simply finding some discriminant a\*x^2+4\*N\*k that is square and where the factorization of a is known, but not necessarily square.
 If I can achieve this one thing, it would be a complete break in the factorization problem.
 Might be able to do it using the singular vs non-singular theory in my paper.

+Update: Did some initial analysis.. there definitely is a good chance that it can be done.
+I'll continue shortly although the next two days are a bit busy.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>